 to all receivers on the estate .

-The lend-lease agreement commanded that the receivers had to be returned
+Per lend-lease agreement, the receivers had to be returned to the US

-or destroyed when they were no longer needed.
-Many AR-88s were
+or destroyed, when they were no longer needed.

 This is probably the